UNITED FOR PEACE: COMMUNITIES UNITED AGAINST EXTREMISM

 Our fourth event was held at the University of Birmingham and in partnership with the Edward Cadbury Centre for the Public Understanding of Religion.
 The unifying theme was poetry from across the world.

 Our fifth event was held in partnership with the Secretary for Inter Religious Affairs to the Archbishop of Canterbury and the Al-Khoei Foundation.
 The venue was the Clothworkers' Hall, City of London, kindly provided by the Clothworkers' Company.

 We would like to offer our expertise and guidance to other groups in major cities across the United Kingdom to initiate similar events in their areas under the national United for Peace corporate imagery.
 Please contact us.
 Please also like us on FACEBOOK.

-These contain prayers of reflection, interfaith songs and messages of support from faith and civic leaders' including HRH The Prince of Wales, The Prime Minister, Tim Stevenson OBE, Lord Lieutenant for Oxfordshire, Paul Sabapathy CBE, Lord-Lieutenant for the West Midlands, Sir Henry Aubrey-Fletcher, Lord Lieutenant for Buckinghamshire, The Bishop of London, Chief Rabbi, Cardinal Vincent Nichols, Baroness Neuberger, and many others.
+In Gratitude: Voices of Peace and Prayer, contains prayers of reflection, interfaith songs and messages of support from faith and civic leaders' including HRH The Prince of Wales; The Prime Ministers (2014-2019); Sir Tim Stevenson KCVO OBE CStJ, Lord Lieutenant for Oxfordshire; Paul Sabapathy CBE, Lord-Lieutenant for the West Midlands; Sir Henry Aubrey-Fletcher, Lord Lieutenant for Buckinghamshire; The Bishop of London; Chief Rabbi; Cardinal Vincent Nichols; Baroness Neuberger, and many others.